The Strong Arms of the Ma: Plot

 The Simpson family goes to Rainier Wolfcastle's bankruptcy garage sale.
 Homer asks Rainier if he has anything that will increase in value when he dies, and is shown an old weight-lifting set, complete with dumbbells and bench press, which he ends up buying.
 While loading the car with the family's various purchases, Homer fails to leave the room for himself, forcing Marge to drive back home by herself while Homer is carried back by Rainier.
 On the way home, Marge and the kids discover that Maggie has soiled her diaper.
 Marge pulls into the Kwik-E-Mart, and changes Maggie in the restroom.
 As she is leaving the store, a shady character accosts her and threatens her with a gun.
 Finding only diapers in Marge's purse, he grabs Marge's pearl necklace and runs off.
 Marge, stunned, walks to her car in a daze and breaks down crying at the wheel in front of her kids.

 The next day, they inform the police and Chief Wiggum declares he will investigate immediately.
 Later, as Marge is about to leave the house, Homer gives her pepper spray and some tips on how to handle an attacker.
 She pulls up to the Kwik-E-Mart, but she snaps when Ralph greets her.
 She pepper-sprays him on impulse and, feeling guilty, drives back home where she feels safe.
 When she reaches home, Bart tells her she is parked over the mailman.
 Marge cannot bring herself to cross the threshold of her house to help the mailman.
 Dr. Hibbert diagnoses Marge with agoraphobia.
 Homer and the kids try their best over the next few days to encourage her to go outside, but to no avail.
 Eventually, she moves into the basement.
 There, feeling a bit safer, she prepares breakfast for the family and sets up a bed for herself.
 One day, when she is alone at home, she eyes Rainier Wolfcastle's weight-lifting set and decides to use it to pass the time.
 In two weeks, she builds herself up and gets well-defined abdominal muscles, much to Homer's delight.
 She dashes out to the garden to get some lemons and, realizing that she is not afraid anymore, starts running around town.
 She runs into her mugger; even though the mugger is not aggressive against Marge, she assaults him and beats him up in revenge.
 The cops arrive and arrest the crook, and Marge starts exercising even more.
 One day, as she jogs by an open-air gym at the beach, she runs into Ruth Powers, her old neighbor.
 Ruth is also very muscular, and tells Marge that she owes it all to anabolic steroids.
 She talks Marge into using them, and also advises Marge to enter a women's bodybuilding contest.
-Using the steroids, Marge exercises harder than ever, becoming very muscular and estrogen-depleted, which results in a short temper and violent behavior, including an incident of sexual assault against Homer.
+Using the steroids, Marge exercises harder than ever, becoming very muscular and estrogen-depleted, which results in a short temper and violent behavior, including forcing herself sexually on Homer.